Cricut's reliable and beloved cutting machine offers an efficient way to make quick stickers on your PC, Mac, Android, or iOS device.

 This cutter cuts more than a hundred types of materials, including smart vinyl and similar products, twice as fast as previous models and several competitors do.
 It's a great starter model for those who want to dabble with a wide range of cutting projects.

 There's no physical manual in the box when you get it.
 Not as precise as some would like.

 Compact but powerful, this is a go-to die cutter thanks to its crisp cuts, versatility, optional accessories, and ability to use almost any brand of die.

 Cuts die patterns perfectly, and even uses dies from other brands.
 Instructions for use are clear and step-by-step in most cases.
-Extended platform is perfect for embossing tasks.
+The extended platform is perfect for embossing tasks.
 Compact enough to share the crafting table.
 Good manufacturer customer service.

-Many of the accessories must be purchased separately.
-Holding screw for the crank handle can come loose or shear off under pressure.
-Some embossing folders do not fit.
-Limited to 5 x 7-inch size cardstock and similar-sized materials.
+Holding screw for the crank handle comes loose.
+Some embossing folders won't fit.
+Limited to 5 x 7-inch materials.

 If you need a die cutting machine for scrapbooking, engraving, papercrafting, lettering, or stenciling, there are many different machines that may suit your needs.